magnetsystems/r2m-plugin-ios/README.md

 ## Documentation

-For instructions on how to install and use the plugin, see [here](https://github.com/magnetsystems/r2m-plugin-ios/wiki).
+For instructions on how to install and use the plugin, see the [wiki](https://github.com/magnetsystems/r2m-plugin-ios/wiki).